diegozain/alles/projects/pdes/umfpack-demo/README.md

 n = 5;
 A = [0 7 0 0 1; 0 4 0 3 0; 6 6 5 1 4; 5 5 0 0 0];

-% gives I, J and V,
+% gives the triplet form I, J and V,

 I = [2 3 0 1 2 3 2 1 2 0 2];
 J = [0 0 1 1 1 1 2 3 3 4 4];